 Anyway, apparently attaching another emotion like laughter to something fearful can flip a switch.

 Even as an adult, I’ve noticed that when I feel fear about something, if I can turn it into something I can laugh about, the mood changes, I relax, I stop visualizing the worst-case scenario, and I can have peace.

 In truth, anything that helps us think peacefully in spite of a tense situation is going to be beneficial.
 That’s because when our hearts and minds are at peace, we are subconsciously receptive to unseen guidance that leads us to make good choices.
-On the other hand, when we remain in, and operate out of fear, we cut ourselves off from some of the good and wonderful experiences that life has to offer.
+On the other hand, when we remain in or operate out of fear, we cut ourselves off from some of the good and wonderful experiences that life has to offer.

 Fear is deception.
 Think on hopeful things; imagine best-case scenarios, and you’ll naturally draw yourself toward results that more closely reflect them.
 If you find that hard to do, learn to laugh at your fears, and they just might dissipate for good.

 Latest posts by Leslie Householder (see all)